k31001/hello-world/README.md

 - Investing in semiconductors means joining the future of technology."

 ### Script:
-"Semiconductor investing offers big opportunities as the market is expected to reach $1 trillion by 2030, driven by growing demand in AI, cars, and electronics.
+"Semiconductor investing offers big opportunities as the market is expected to reach $1 trillion by 2030.

+And we need to understand supply chain and rememeber key players for each types of company.

+Long-term investment can yeild profit despite the ups and downs in stock market.

+And please keep researching to stay updated on industry trends.

-Key players include fabless companies like NVIDIA, which design chips, and foundries like TSMC, which manufacture them.
-Long-term investment in these companies can bring steady returns despite market ups and downs.
-Remember, investing in semiconductors isn’t just about making money—it’s about being part of the future of technology."
+Finally, please remember, investing in semiconductors isn’t just about making money—it’s about being part of technological revolution."

 ---